Arpitg007/AWS/README.md

 # AWS
-codes related to aws services
+This repository will be containing the code/ scripts related to AWS.